 Consultation and public participation are cornerstones of the social component of any strategic document.
 These requirements are repeatedly stressed throughout the National Water Act.
-This ISP has been prepared as DWAF's position statement with respect to the management of water resources and, although strategies and plans have been captured without consultation with the stakeholders, it remains an open and transparent document where the understanding of the Department, its visions and its principles are made clear for all to see and with which to interact.
-This is amplified in the Implementation Strategy (Appendix A: Strategy no. 9) of this ISP.
+This ISP has been prepared as DWAF's position statement with respect to the management of water resources and, although strategies and plans have been captured without consultation with the stakeholders, it remains an open and transparent document where the understanding of the Department, its visions and its principles are made clear for all to see and to interact with.
+This is amplified in the "IMPLEMENTATION STRATEGY A.8" in Appendix A of this ISP.